animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

 that they do not share data with any other distributed system member.
 Other than that, all common Region configuration options apply.

-The following example shows a minimal declaration (again, the example relies on the Spring Data for GemFire XML namespace naming conventions to wire the cache):
+The following example shows a minimal declaration.
+The example relies on the Spring Data for GemFire XML namespace naming conventions to wire the
+cache:

 ```highlight
 <gfe:local-region id="exampleLocalRegion"/>